 - Me's a Crowd: Ryan has a lot of copies of himself, which started off as a joke at first.
 Come RvB2 and it seems to be the Excuse Plot for the reason why they keep fighting even after Ryan keeps losing.

-- In RvD, right after (blue-shirted) Ryan dies, Dorkman turns around and gets stabbed by another Ryan, who's wearing a red shirt.
+- In RvD, right after (blue-shirted) Ryan dies, Dorkman turns around and gets stabbed by another Ryan, who's wearing a green shirt.

 - Negative Continuity: Despite being a Duel to the Death, both combatants are perfectly fine in time for the sequel.

 - Ryan at least has the excuse of having clones.
-(He's actually lost every duel he's ever been in, except for his out-of-nowhere cameo in Alex vs Nate 2.)
+(He's actually lost every duel he's ever been in, except for his out-of-nowhere cameo in Alex vs. Nate 2.
+And his clone in RvD, if that part counts as a duel.)

 - Off with His Head!: In RvB, Brandon beats Ryan by decapitating him.